 How to recognize genuine lava stone

-Genuine basalt has an irregularly porous surface texture noticeable to the touch.
-It is heavier than black plastic and cooler to the first touch.
-Under magnification, the pores are irregular in size and distribution — industrially manufactured porous ceramic has more uniform pores.
-When the beads are wet with water, basalt visibly absorbs moisture into the pores.
+Genuine basalt has an irregularly porous surface texture perceptible to the touch, is heavier than plastic, and feels cooler on first contact.
+Under magnification, the pores are irregular—industrial ceramics have more uniform pores.
+When wetted, basalt visibly absorbs moisture.

-How many drops of essential oil should I apply to this bracelet?
+How many drops of essential oil should I apply?

-For a 6mm bracelet, 1–2 drops on 2–3 beads is sufficient.
-The scent lasts 2–5 hours depending on the volatility of the essential oil and the ambient temperature.
-For a more intense aromatic presence, combine with a second 6mm lava bracelet or a 12mm one.
+1-2 drops on 2-3 beads.
+The scent lasts 2-5 hours depending on the oil and temperature.
+For more intensity, combine with another lava bracelet.

 Can this bracelet be stacked with others?